bruvellu/terebratalia-wnts/wnt.md

 In contrast, *fz9/10* expression only increases during gastrulation, remaining relatively constant in subsequent stages.
 Changes in Frizzled expression occur in gradual but consistent waves of up or down regulation and, despite of being less variable than that of Wnt genes, each individual Frizzled shows a unique expression profile.

-## Frizzled domains are broadly expressed in distinct body regions
+## Frizzled domains occupy broad but distinct regions of the body

 *fz1/2/7* transcripts are almost ubiquitous in gastrula tissues (@fig:fzdantag).
 We observe an anteroposterior gradient with stronger signal at the apical region, in the anterior mesoderm, and in a pair of lateral ectodermal domains in the middle of the body (@fig:fzdantag and @fig:s-receptors).